La Clusaz: Overview

-In 1902, the opening of the road connecting Annecy and the valley of Thônes with the Aravis Valley which allowed La Clusaz (formerly a small and remote village) to become a tourist center for summer and winter sports.
+In 1902, the opening of the road connecting Annecy and the Thônes Valley with the Aravis Valley allowed La Clusaz (formerly a small and remote village) to become a tourist centre for summer and winter sports.

 In 1956, the first cable car was introduced.
-The commune of La Clusaz is classified winter sports resort and of alpinism per decree of June 18, 1969.
-The first luge was added in 1985.
-The first snow cannon was added in 1994.
-La Clusaz is part of the Aravis skiing area which it shares with the neighbouring resort of Le Grand Bornand to offer a total of 220 km of pistes.
+The commune of La Clusaz is classified a winter sports resort and of alpinism per decree of 18 June 1969.
+The first luge was added in 1985, before the first snow cannon in 1994.
+La Clusaz is part of the Aravis skiing area which it shares with the neighbouring resort of Le Grand-Bornand to offer a total of 220 km of pistes.

 Geography

 The commune of Clusaz is located 32 km to the east of Annecy, in the Aravis Valley.
 There are a number of different lakes nearby, the best known of which is the Lac des Confins.

+Toponymy

+As with many polysyllabic Arpitan toponyms or anthroponyms, the final -x marks oxytonic stress (on the last syllable), whereas the final -z indicates paroxytonic stress (on the penultimate syllable) and should not be pronounced, although in French it is often mispronounced due to hypercorrection.

 Coat of arms

 Many sheep herds were found in the parish of La Clusaz.
 The King of Sardinia, the Duke of Savoy, no doubt wished to evoke this pastoral activity, in 1602 gave the village the right to use the arms of “a silver sheep on a green field”.